jon-sully/react-ssg-netlify-forms/README.md

 _A note: **preSubmit** is where you'd want to manifest any sort of form validations or checks you'd like to run.
 Please see [this example](https://github.com/jon-fm/react-netlify-form-demo/blob/master/src/pages/medium.js) for an idea of what that might look like_

 **postSubmit** - an _optional_ prop - A function that the `<NetlifyForm>` component will call _after_ submitting the form data to Netlify.
 This may be an Async function.
 This function will not receive arguments.

+---

+## Why?

+Well, the short of it is that Netlify Forms is awesome but can be a tad tricky for the React-based SSGs.
+This package aims to take as much complexity away as possible.
+It generates the right code at build time then augments it differently at runtime and handles the submission process to Netlify servers for you.

+Tl;dr: it makes life easier 🙂